thephpleague/csv/docs/9.0/reader/record-mapping.md

 $arrat['json'] = '{"foo":"bar"}';   //the string is a json string (type json)
 ```

-Here's an example for casting a string via the `json` type.
+Here's an example for casting a string via the `json` shape.

 ```php
 use League\Csv\Serializer;